-The development of a one-stop postsecondary transition website for Utah has begun.
-The structure of the website has been designed and content development is beginning.
-The Coordination of Services Workgroup is acting as the stakeholder group to ensure content represents the statewide system of postsecondary transition rather than one or two individual agencies.
-As part of this effort, the Workgroup drafted and is refining the vision statement for postsecondary transition for the State of Utah and the purpose statement for the website.
+The development of a one-stop postsecondary transition website for Utah is almost complete.
+The structure of the website has been designed and content development is about 90% complete.
+The Coordination of Services Workgroup acted as the stakeholder group to ensure content represented the statewide system of postsecondary transition rather than one or two individual agencies.
+As part of this effort, the workgroup drafted the vision statement for postsecondary transition for the State of Utah and the purpose statement for the website.
+They also reviewed and offered feedback on the content for the educators and community partners pages.